operand/agency/README.md

 # Summary

 `agency` defines a common communication and action framework for creating AI agent integrated applications.

-`agency` provides a simple means for connecting systems and defining actions, callbacks, and access policies that you can use to monitor, control, and interact with your agents.
+The library provides a simple means for connecting systems and defining actions, callbacks, and access policies that you can use to monitor, control, and interact with your agents.

-`agency` allows you to connect systems into shared application environments called "spaces", allowing discovery and interaction across all parties, providing callbacks for observation and control, and automatically handling things such as reporting exceptions, enforcing access restrictions, and more.

-In a word. `agency`'s purpose is "control".
-To provide an interface through which agents can freely act given the tools, systems, or users in their environment, and to provide the means for observability and control as they do so.

 ## Features